Freezing level: Definition

 The freezing level height (FLH) represents the altitude, at which the air temperature is at 0 °C, the freezing point of water.
 It indicates the altitude at which rain transitions to snow.
 It is also called 0 °C (zero-degree) isotherm, where an isotherm represents the line on a weather map with the same temperature.

 Above the freezing altitude, the temperature of the air is below the freezing point of water and ice may form.
 Below it, the temperature is above freezing.

 Uses

 The freezing level height is studied in meteorology and used for a variety of forecasts and predictions, especially in climate science, serving as an indicator of climate variability and climate change.

 The freezing level height is an important cornerstone of alpine climate.
 While not given on general weather forecasts, it is used in bulletins giving weather forecasts for mountainous areas.
-The freezing height level and icing forecasts are of interest to aviation.
+The freezing level and icing forecasts are of interest to aviation.

 Freezing level height changes correlate with changes in snow cover, evolution of glaciers and changes in permafrost.